£6.00 – £30.00

-When transferring to Mpeg 4 (h.264) files we transfer your videotape to the computer using firewire connection, once your videotape is captured we will remove overscan from your video footage, overscan is the black space around your video when captured digitally.
+When transferring to Mpeg 4 (h.264) files we transfer your videotape to the computer using a firewire connection, once your videotape is captured we will remove overscan from your video footage, overscan is the black space around your video when captured digitally.
 We will also capture your tape in its native aspect ratio which is 4.3 giving black bars at each side of the picture when viewed on widescreen televisions or monitors.

 For long tapes, we can give you a single file or if preferred can split your footage into several files.
 We encode your video files at a high bitrate of at least 7Mbps which matches the quality of DVD and as such the files you receive will be large.
 As a rough estimate every hour of footage takes up approximately 3GB, we can also produce smaller files on request if you’re looking to email or upload your files online.
-Once your files are ready we can put then on to a USB drive or you can use our online downloading service where your files will be available to download for 28 days.
-You can supply a USB drive or alternatively we can supply one at an additional cost.
-The cost for transferring to Mpeg 4 (h.264) is £6 per tape which covers your footage running up to one hour, should your footage run over an hour then there is an additional charge of £3 per additional hour.
+Once your files are ready we can put them on to a USB drive or you can use our online downloading service where your files will be available to download for 28 days.
+You can supply a USB drive or we can supply one at an additional cost.
+The cost for transferring to Mpeg 4 (h.264) is £6 per tape which covers your footage running up to one hour, should your footage run over an hour then there is an additional charge of £4 per additional hour.

 Pro-Res or DNx

-We can also supply high-quality Apple Pro-Res or Avid DNx files if you’re looking edit your footage, for capturing these files we capture via SDI connection in conjunction with a Blackmagic Decklink 4K studio capture card.
+We can also supply high-quality Apple Pro-Res or Avid DNx files if you’re looking to edit your footage, for capturing these files we capture via SDI connection in conjunction with a Blackmagic Decklink 4K studio capture card.
 The video footage is captured at 4.2.2 and as a raw AVI file.
 We are happy to give you the raw files however you will require a large hard drive to store them on as each hour of SD footage will take up about 75GB.
-The price for converting to Pro-Res or DNx is £8 per tape which covers your footage running up to one hour, should your footage run over an hour then there is an additional charge of £3 per additional hour.
+The price for converting to Pro-Res or DNx is £10 per tape which covers your footage running up to one hour, should your footage run over an hour then there is an additional charge of £4 per additional hour.